-Couch co-op has always been very dear to me.
-There was just something special about staying up till five in the morning screaming at your friend because he killed you for the tenth time.
-It’s something that I feel is missing in alot of games today.
-So with Wingman I aimed to recreate that old-school feeling.
+Couch co-op, has always been very dear to me.
+There was something special about staying up till the early hours of the morning screaming at your friend because he killed you for the tenth time.
+It’s something that a lot of games today don’t have, so with Wingman I aimed to recreate that old-school feeling.

-The game is a top down shooter with RPG elements thrown in.
-You fly around in a fighter plane blowing up enemies, collecting money to upgrade your plane with an endless wave survival mode and arcade/story mode all in true jump in, jump out co-op.
-It sounds pretty straight forward but there’s alot going on under the hood.
+The game is a top down shooter with RPG elements.
+You fly around in a aeroplane destroying enemies, while completing objectives and collecting money to upgrade your plane.
+There were two mode: endless wave survival and arcade/story mode both of which could be played in true jump in, jump out co-op.
+It sounds straight forward but there’s alot more going on under the hood then you’d expect.

-This project marks my first exposure into the higher level shader language (HLSL) which allowed the game to have a greater level of customisability regarding the colour of their planes among other things.
-A particle engine was also created from the ground up to allow unique, explosions, smoke, muzzle flare and real-time damage to also be displayed in game.
+This project marks my first exposure into the higher level shader language (HLSL).
+This allowed the players a greater level of freedom to customise their aeroplane.
+A particle engine was also created from the ground up to allow unique explosions, smoke, muzzle flare and real-time damage.

-After each level (or wave) you could improve your plane in an in-game shop, here you could improve your speed, damage etc or buy a new plane entirely.
+After each level (or wave) you improve your aeroplane in an in-game shop, here you could improve your speed, damage etc or buy a new aeroplane entirely.

-I opted for a unique code to be generated whenever the plane was altered allowing you to write the code down and insert it on another console to carry your plane across (just like in older games!).
+I opted for a unique code to be generated whenever the aeroplane was altered allowing you to write the code down and insert it on another console to carry your aeroplane across (just like in older games!).

 However this code system allowed for a unique opportunity for inter-game marketing.
-The players of another game of mine “Divide & Conquer” received a code as a thank you for playing, which if entered into Wingman gave them access to a unique plane, other planes were also made based on seasonal holidays or other promotions.
+The players of another game of mine “Divide & Conquer” received a code as a thank you for playing, which if entered into Wingman gave them access to a unique aeroplane, other aeroplanes were also made based on seasonal holidays or other promotions.

 Wingman was in early beta at the time the Xbox XNA program closed its doors so it sadly never saw a public release.